aerger/ld26/README.txt

 unorganized, and totally a product of the short LD timeframe, but it's there.

+Please provide attribution and share alike with any derivative works, including this README file.
+Essentially a (CC)BY-SA license.

 Controls, again, are arrow keys and 'A' to shoot.
 The game was tested with an XBox 360 control pad...
 'A' again to shoot, and the analog stick to move.